Narcissists often get flak for being incapable of change.

 Narcissistic Personality Disorder is usually acquired because of trauma or an unhealthy upbringing.

 Bad parenting, for one, seems to be a major contributor to developing narcissistic behavior.
-If parents are extremely authoritative to perfectionists, children will have inflated egos and a sense of superiority.
+If parents are extremely authoritative to the point of demanding perfection, children often end up having inflated egos and a sense of superiority.

 These behaviors and mentality are then carried on to adulthood, making them near impossible to change.